A Phrase Commonly Heard by MPN Patients

 Living in the “World of the Well” and the “World of the Sick”

 Although we walk proudly in the “world of the well”, many of us live in the “world of the sick” or perhaps bouncing between the two worlds depending on our blood counts, spleen size, level of fibrosis or other intangibles.
 Almost like a “dual citizenship”, we stand among the chronically ill.
 Recent estimates put Chronic Illness at about 50% in the United States.
 Many myeloproliferative neoplasm patients suffer from multiple symptoms turning us into “human jigsaw puzzles” waiting to be put together by doctors who frequently disagree on a standard course of treatment.
+It’s safe to say we live with an invisible illness.

 The Spoon Theory